Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

 So far our Snowman game has used a constant as the secret word (`SNOWMAN_WORD = 'broccoli'`), but a game that always uses the same word is not a great game.
 The code to generate a random English word is outside of the scope of these lessons, although it is an interesting problem and worth spending some time thinking about.
 We are going to use a _package_ to come up with a random word.
 We are going to use the _wonderwords_ package.

 1. Before we can use it in our code, we will need to install the package using the command line.
-From our `snowman_project` directory, run the following commands one by one:
+We will need to navigate to the `snowman_project` directory if we're not already there.
+We can run `pwd` to check where we are and we should see something like `/ada/precourse/snowman_project`.
+Once we're in the correct directory, run the following commands one by one:

     ```console
     $ python3 -m venv venv